-The best student Chromebooks provide affordable alternatives to Windows or Apple computers for students and those who work in education.
-Chromebooks in particular are extremely popular with students — whether they're returning to school or continuing to learn from home.
-There are several reasons for this.
+The best student Chromebooks are affordable alternatives to Windows and Apple laptops for both students and those who work in education.
+Because of their affordability and ease of use, Chromebooks are extremely popular with students — whether they're returning to school or continuing to learn from home.

 Chromebooks are easy on the wallet as well — a key feature for students.
 Whereas even the most entry-level MacBook will run you around $900 on sale, a midrange Chromebook can be purchased for as little as $300.
 Plus, for older students with an income or even teachers, there are premium options in the $500 to $700 range.